mitigate-dev/omniauth-seb-elink/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add these lines to your application's Gemfile (omniauth-rails_csrf_protection is required if using Rails):

+    gem 'omniauth-rails_csrf_protection'
     gem 'omniauth-seb-elink'

 And then execute: